Alyessam132/Udacity-Data-lake/README.md

 - etl.py: is to
-	1.get the data from s3 bucket
+	-get the data from s3 bucket
-	2.create the fact and dimensions tables and load the data into them 3.load the tables data into s3
+	-create the fact and dimensions tables and load the data into them -load the tables data into s3

 - dl.cfg: has AWS Access Keys

 ## How to run

-run etl.py
+Run etl.py